nato522/sharpMediaPlayer/README.md

 ## Common issues and how to solve them

+### Distance is not accurate
+Check that the sensor you are using is the same as the one specified at the beginning of the sketch.
+Depending on the sensor model you are using, you should change from MODEL0 to MODEL1 or viceversa.
+Update this change to Arduino and this should be fixed.

 ### The port is not working
 By default the port will be set as the same as last time we used it.
 Simply go to "*Tools > Port > select usb*" to fix this and try to upload your sketch again.